Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Points to Note.

-2. Remember this Program is run for an external Database that you would like to remove All Permissions of all Objects for the Users Group Account.
+2. Remember, this program is designed to be run on an external database—specifically, the one from which you want to remove all permissions for all objects assigned to the Users Group Account.

-3. Before you run this program, open the Database that you are targeting and check the current permission settings of all Objects for the Users Group Account.
-Try the program on a copy of the original Database you are targeting.
+3. Before running the program, open the target database and review the current permission settings of all objects for the Users Group Account.
+It’s strongly recommended that you test the program on a copy of the original database first, to ensure that your data and structure remain safe.

 5. Press Alt+F11 to display the VBA Editing Window and press Ctrl+G to display the Debug Window.

-6. Type the following and press Enter Key:
+6. Type the following and press the Enter Key:

 Default UsersGrp "C:\My Documents\myTest.mdb"